mattkocak/powerbi-visuals-slicerbutton/README.md

 ## Support
 Submit issues, questions, and feature requests as [new issues](https://github.com/mattkocak/powerbi-visuals-slicerbutton/issues/new) in this repository.
 Use the correct label for the submission (bug, enhancement, etc).

-## Custom Development
-This is an open source project and the repository can be forked and modified.
-Microsoft provides various articles on custom visual development, starting with their [Developing your own Power BI visual](https://docs.microsoft.com/en-us/power-bi/developer/visuals/develop-power-bi-visuals) article.